 Your Windows-powered machine can become an ultimate media-streaming service thanks to Kodi.
-As this is one of the most powerful applications of its kind, you’ve probably heard people talking about it.
+Being one of the most powerful applications of its kind, you’ve probably heard people talking about it.
 However, Kodi has tremendously changed over the last couple of years.
-Aside from bringing an overhauled interface, the newest version (codenamed Krypton) brings unprecedented features as well.
+Aside from bringing an overhauled interface, the newest version brings unprecedented features as well.
 No matter if you’re looking to return to this app or if you want to find out about Kodi for the first time, you’ve come to the right place.
 This article will teach you how to install Kodi on Windows.

 If you continue reading, you will learn all you need to know about Kodi.
 First, we’ll see what Kodi is as well as what it can do.
 Then, we’ll teach you how to install Kodi on Windows by explaining the main (desktop) version as well as some of its variants as well.
 Without further ado, let’s jump right in.

 Disclaimer: We will be talking about software developed for Kodi – which is based on open-source code.
 However, the following software comes from unofficial third-parties.
 In addition, it is publicly available and free of charge.
 TechNadu doesn’t claim any responsibility for how our readers decide to utilize the following software.
 Please note that we don’t condone sharing pirated content and copyright infringement.
 TechNadu is not affiliated with the software mentioned in this article in no way.
 Make sure to carefully read the above-said disclaimer and ensure the proper use of the software.